ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice_sensitivity.rst

 --------

 The recipe tries to use as many datasets as possible from the list in Table S3 of https://agupubs.onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1029%2F2019GL086749&file=grl60504-sup-0002-Table_SI-S01.pdf
+Only one ensemble member is used for each model.

 References
 ----------